martinduke/draft-duke-quic-load-balancers/draft-duke-quic-load-balancers.md

 ### Choosing Parameters

-For a 128-bit cipher (e.g., AES-ECB), it is recommended to set NUM_SERVER_ID_BYTES and NUM_ZERO_BYTES to 8.
-This would give 64-bit space to each server.
+For a 128-bit cipher (e.g., AES-ECB), it is recommended to set NUM_SERVER_ID_BYTES and NUM_ZERO_BYTES to 4.
+This gives 64-bit space to each server.

 For  a 64-bit cipher (e.g., SPARX-64), it is recommended to set NUM_SERVER_ID_BYTES to 2 and NUM_ZERO_BYTES to zero.
 This gives 48-bit space to client.

 # Protocol Description {#protocol-description}